 We worked with our client ExactTarget (now Salesforce Marketing Cloud) to design an email marketing application for Web.com, a hosting and web design provider for small businesses.

 When we say small businesses, we’re talking about very small.
 Typically a single owner / employee providing a service or running a retail establishment – often they’re on a first name basis with their customers!
-Web.com wanted to extend what they offered to these businesses with a powerful but easy-to-use email marketing suite.
+Web.com wanted to offer these businesses a powerful but easy-to-use email marketing suite.

-Another factor that went into the design was how to best guide inexperienced business owners through the steps of using the product.
-The primary design decision revolved around surfacing the content contextually so a user never had to dig through an FAQ or Help section to find simple answers.
+We focused on building a guide that helped inexperienced business owners through the steps of using the product.
+A primary design decision was to surfacing content contextually so a user never had to dig through an FAQ or Help section to find simple answers.

 Creating an Email

-We found through research, that there are key layouts that work well for different types of messages.
-Instead of naming different layouts based on a grid or visual style, we chose a naming-convention that described the type of message being composed.
+We found through research that there are key layouts that work well for different types of messages.
+So, instead of naming different layouts based on a grid or visual style, we chose a naming-convention that described the type of message being composed.